6 minutes • Marketing

 3. Why do they buy? (behaviours)

 And there are two ways to answer these questions: by talking to people (qualitative) and looking at data (quantitative).
-The first one helps you understand and the second helps you measure.
 Ideally, you should be doing both.

 Understand your customers

-Your existing customers are the perfect source of insights, and they should be your starting point.
-After all, they paid for your products and services.
+Your existing customers are the perfect starting point.
+They paid for your products and services after all.

 Pick up the phone

-Make a shortlist of 20 customers who have recently bought from you.
-Write them a short email.
-Introduce yourself and explain that you are trying to understand how they make purchase decisions.
+Start by making a short list of 20 customers who have recently bought from you.
+Write them a short email, introducing yourself and explain that you are trying to understand how they make purchase decisions.
 Ask if they would like to share their experience over a 20 minute call.

 Remember, your goal is to learn.
 Listen more than you talk.
 Don’t pitch your products, don’t sell your services.
 Instead pay attention to truly understand who they are and what makes them tick.
 Keep the conversation flowing and take notes.
 Here are a few great questions to ask: